 While that period of my life is a bit of a blur, I remember that moment distinctly.
 It was the moment I knew something was deeply wrong - that I had no motivation left for my work, and that things were out of control.

 I felt like a failure, and I had no clue how to fix it.

 It's taken me a year to recover from burnout and to be ready to write this article.
-I've learned a lot over the last year – about myself, my values, and building a balanced life – and I hope some of those lessons might benefit others in the same situation.
+I've learned a lot over the last year – about myself, my self worth and values, and building a balanced life – and I hope some of those lessons might benefit others in the same situation.

 Strap in - this story's a long one.